catzy007/catzy007.github.io/posts/2017-11-25-making-your-own-pc-hdmi-virtual-reality-headset/content.md

-### **Making Your Own PC HDMI Virtual Reality Headset**
+#### Making Your Own PC HDMI Virtual Reality Headset
-#### Saturday, November 25, 2017
+_Saturday, November 25, 2017_

-Yes you're right. this will be crude ways to make VR headset but we're here to explore the science.
+Yes you're right.
+This will be a crude ways to make VR headset but we're here to explore the science.

-After almost 6 months. finally i done this post....
-YEAH! the main reason it took so long to finish this post... read the bottom section.

 Based on [Wikipedia](https://en.wikipedia.org/wiki/Virtual_reality), Virtual reality (VR) is a computer technology that uses virtual